Technology Convergence – Artificial Intelligence and Satellite Imaging - 25/01/2019

-Machine learning can also analyse the complex natural and built environment aspects of images.
+ML can also analyse the complex natural and built environment aspects of images.
 One highly relevant subject is clouds in visible wavelength satellite imagery.
 These wispy, variable, opaque, transparent, moving features occur anywhere and can strike at any time!
-Previously, the solution was to use thermal sensors which discriminate well between clouds and terrain.
-But this is very expensive from a spacecraft perspective.
-Alternatively, we could threshold out bright white targets.
-But this results in all bright targets including roofs and snow to be wrongly classified as cloud.
-With new neural network structures however, an AI can spot cloud cover on a huge number of images in seconds.
-Even where the clouds are very thin, they work.
+Previously, the solution was to use thermal sensors that discriminate well between clouds and terrain.
+However, this is very expensive from a spacecraft perspective.
+Alternatively, we could threshold out bright white targets, but this results in all bright targets – including roofs and snow – being wrongly classified as cloud.
+With new neural network structures, however, AI can spot cloud cover on a huge number of images in seconds.
+It even works where the clouds are very thin.
 This has been successfully developed for satellite videos with our partner Cortexica1.

 The Big Picture